robertorcosta/azure-docs.pt-br/articles/virtual-machines/workloads/sap/sap-ascs-ha-multi-sid-wsfc-file-share.md

 _**Figura 5:** segundo Volume2 no Gerenciador de Cluster de Failover_

-Crie uma pasta Global do SAP para a segunda \<SID2> e defina a segurança de arquivo.
+Crie uma pasta SAP global para a segunda \<SID2> e defina a segurança do arquivo.

 Execute este script do PowerShell: